-- Talk and explain: Children understand better through examples, such as “What happens if your toy breaks when you smash it?” or “Would you like it if I hit you?”
+- Talk and explain: Children understand better through examples, such as “What happens if your toy breaks when you smash it?”
 But don’t leave him confused.
 Answer those questions for him so he knows why he shouldn’t hit others.
 This will eventually help him develop his social skills.

 [ Read: Ways To Discipline Toddler ]

 - Monitor your child: If your child develops a set pattern of hitting others, then stay around and monitor to prevent him.
-It could be a tiring job to do all day long, but this will curb his habit and he will soon outgrow the phase.
+It could be a tiring job to do all day long, but this will curb the behavior t and help them outgrow the phase.

 - Reward good behavior: Be generous in appreciating his good behavior (3) when he does not resort to hitting.
-For example, for kids above three, you can maintain stars chart, “Each day that you behave well with your friends, you get a star on the chart.
+For example, for kids above three, you can maintain a star chart, “Each day that you play with your friends without hitting or biting, you get a star on the chart.
 When the chart has five stars, we can have a pizza”.

-- Don’t confuse: When you hit your child and tell him that he can’t hit other children, you are only confusing him by doing what shouldn’t be done.
-You can’t expect him to follow something you are not following.
+- Don’t confuse: When you hit your child and tell them that they can’t hit other children, you are only confusing them by doing what shouldn’t be done.
+You can’t expect them to follow something you are not following.
 So, never hit to enforce discipline.

 - Be consistent: Be consistent when you are enforcing a rule.
-Whenever he hits, discipline him and tell him not to do so.
-He should be disciplined even if he hits someone out of fun.
+Whenever they hit, discipline them.

 - Alternative ways of expressing: Hitting seems the easier way out for some kids because they have no clue what else to do.
 So, it’s your prerogative to teach them alternative ways of expressing their emotions, such as: